COVID-19 - Business Support

 Employment & Social Development Canada – Employment insurance sickness benefits provide up to 15 weeks of income replacement for those who are unable to work due to illness or quarantine.
 The one-week waiting period for EI sickness benefits will be waived for new claimants.

-Temporary Changes to Canada Summer Jobs Program – Employers with 50 or fewer full-time employees who hire young people aged 15 to 30 years of age can receive up to 100% of the provincial minimum hourly wage for each employee.
+Temporary Changes to Canada Summer Jobs Program – Employers with 50 or fewer full-time employees who hire young people aged 15 to 30 years of age and have applied to the program can receive up to 100% of the provincial minimum hourly wage for each employee.
+The call for 2020 applications closed in February.
+Applicants will be informed of the status of their application in May.

 Online Portal to Match Available Health Care Workers with Employers – The new Health Workforce Matching Portal will enable health care providers with a range of experience to join the province's response to COVID-19.
 Those providers include retired or non-active health care professionals, internationally educated health care professionals, students, and volunteers with health care experience.
 The portal will efficiently match the availability and skillsets of frontline health care workers to the employers in need of assistance to perform a variety of public health functions, such as case and contact management.